What to Read During the Pandemic

 What would be helpful reading during the pandemic?

 Posted Jul 31, 2020

-Cervantes, himself may have known about madness at first hand.
-He was incarcerated for long periods several times: in Algeria when he was captured by the Barbary pirates and held for five years before he was ransomed and sent home.
+Cervantes, himself may have known about madness first-hand.
+He was incarcerated for long periods, several times: in Algeria when he was captured by the Barbary pirates and held for five years before he was ransomed and sent home.
 He was imprisoned later in his life once or twice, having fudged the books in his tax collecting.
-Despite the success of his great book which was immediately translated into many languages he remained poor unlike Shakespeare who died on the same date if not on the same day a rich man.
-He knew thus about fame but always from the point of view of someone who might develop a run in his stocking.
+Despite the success of his great book which was immediately translated into many languages, he remained poor, unlike Shakespeare who died on the same date, if not on the same day, a rich man.
+He knew, thus, about fame but always from the point of view of someone who might develop a run in his stocking.

 "Don Quixote" by Cervantes.
 Norton Edition